Gold Price API: Build a Real-Time Gold Price Dashboard with Python (2026 Guide)

 Advanced Features: More Than Just Gold

 It is not only gold that can be monitored on your dashboard.
-CommodityPriceAPI also allows tracking silver (XAG), platinum (XPT), palladium (XPD), and industrial metals, along with gold.
+CommodityPriceAPI also allows tracking silver (XAG), platinum (XPT), palladium (XPD), and industrial metals, in addition to gold.

 Example: Fetch Real-Time Prices for Multiple Metals